 - Comply with all commercial vehicle requirements imposed by the Department of Public Safety, Department of Commerce, and Department of Revenue

-- Report any theft, loss, or diversion of regulated products to the OCM promptly
+- Report any theft, loss, or diversion of regulated products to the OCM promptly, since failing to report material events to licensing boards is itself a basis for discipline

 Consequences of Noncompliance